-As a member of the cruciferous family that includes broccoli cauliflower and cabbage.
-It’s a versatile vegetable that can be cooked, eaten raw or pureed and hidden in your daily smoothie.
+Kale is a green, leafy, cruciferous vegetable and a mustard or Brassicaceae family member.
+As a member of the cruciferous family that includes broccoli, cauliflower, and cabbage, it’s a versatile vegetable that can be cooked, eaten raw, or pureed and hidden in your daily smoothie.

 What’s more, there are over a dozen different varieties, including;